teeworlds/documentation/compiling_everything.md

 # Compiling Teeworlds

-****IMPORTANT NOTE:** SDL and Freetype libs are not shipped with Teeworlds 0.7.x.
-You must download them separately and placed them in the other/ folder.
+**IMPORTANT NOTE:** SDL and Freetype libs are not shipped with Teeworlds 0.7.x.
+You must download them separately and place them in the other/ folder.

 **Also:** Teeworlds 0.5.2 and earlier requires python 2.x to compile.
 Python 3.x will not work.
 Python 3.x support is introduced with Teeworlds 0.6.0.